brainvisa/aims-free/pyaims/doc/sphinx/pyaims_tutorial.rst

 PyAims tutorial : programming with AIMS in Python language
 **********************************************************

-This tutorial should work with Python 2 (2.6 or higher), and is also compatible with Python 3 (if pyaims is compiled in python3 mode).
+This tutorial should work with Python 3 (Python 2 support has been dropped in pyaims 5.1).

 AIMS is a C++ library, but has python language bindings: **PyAIMS**.
 This means that the C++ classes and functions can be used from python.
 This has many advantages compared to pure C++: